Endocrine Control Mechanisms Group

 New Patient-Derived In Vivo Models

-In close collaboration with clinical partners we aim to establish a panel of patient-derived MIND models that reflects the clinical complexity of the disease both in terms of tumour subtypes and patient genetic ancestry.
+In close collaboration with clinical partners we establish patient-derived MIND models of ER+ breast cancers to reflect the clinical complexity of the disease both in terms of intra and inter patient heterogeneity and patient genetic ancestry.

 Workflow of the MIND patient-derived model establishment.
 Courtesy Valentina Scabia.